themeum/tutor/readme.txt

 = Minimum Requirements =

-* PHP version 5.6.0 or greater (PHP 7.2 or greater is recommended)
+* PHP 7.2 or greater is recommended
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

 = Automatic installation =